nuxt/website-v2/content/ru/guides/concepts/context-helpers.md

 <base-alert>

 The _context_ we refer to here is not to be confused with the `context` object available in [Vuex Actions](https://vuex.vuejs.org/guide/actions.html) or the one available in the `build.extend` function in your `nuxt.config.js`.
 These are all not related to each other!

 </base-alert>

-Learn more about the different context keys in our [Internals Glossary](/guides/internals-glossary/context)
+Learn more about the different context keys in our [Internals Glossary](/docs/2.x/internals-glossary/context)

-## Examples

 ### Using page parameters for your API query